 This guide was created as a capstone project for the SPARC Open Education Leadership Program.
 In many ways, it is an extension of the BCcampus Open Education Self-Publishing Guide chapter on Communications and is meant to be a more in-depth exploration of how librarians, publishers, and authors can get the word out about a new OER.

 The intended audience for this guide is college and university library publishers or other library units that are publishing open educational resources and open textbooks.
 It may also prove useful to authors of open resources who are self-publishing their work or other campus units that are supporting OER publishing.

 Open access publishing is still a relatively new activity for libraries.
-For this guide, I contacted a number of librarians who have been involved in publishing open educational resources for a long time to get a better understanding of how they promoted the work they published.
+For this guide, I (Janet Swatscheno) contacted a number of librarians who have been involved in publishing open educational resources for a long time to get a better understanding of how they promoted the work they published.
 I interviewed Anita Walz, Open Education, Copyright & Scholarly Communications Librarian at Virginia Tech, Sarah Cohen, Managing Director of the Open Textbook Network, Karen Lauritsen, Director with the Open Textbook Network, John Warren, Director of Mason Publishing, and Karen Bjork, Head of Digital Initiatives at Portland State University Library.
 Their insight informed the overall creation of this resource and their salient quotes are presented throughout the guide.